jobe-m/ownkeepass/README.md

 Status
 ------

-Beta release 0.9.2 available for early testers for the Jolla Phone [here] [1]
+Beta release 0.9.3 available for early testers for the Jolla Phone [here] [1]

-Current limitations/bugs for release 1.0.0:
+Current limitations/bugs:
-*   Recent database list on main page not saved on app closure; Clicking on item in recent database list does not have any effect; Automatic opening of a database not yet working (switch below password field on Opening database page) (BUG #25)
+*   Recent database list on main page not saved on app closure; Automatic opening of a database not yet working (switch below password field on Opening database page) (BUG #25)
 *   Not all help pages have meaningful content (REQ #6)
 *   Release build does not work on device (emulator not checked) (BUG #27)
 *   Keepass database cannot be opened with key file only password is working currently (BUG #26)